 - help when things go wrong, including supporting children, young people and parents in arranging or attending early disagreement resolution meetings and in managing mediation, appeals to first-tier tribunal (SEN and Disability), exclusions and complaints on matters related to SEN and Disability and making children, young people and parents aware of the local authority’s and CCG’s services for resolving disagreements and for mediation, and on the routes of appeal and complaint on matters related to SEN and Disability

-- advice through individual casework and through work with parent carer support groups, local SEND youth forums or groups, training events and schools/colleges.
+- support through working with parent carer support groups, local SEND youth forums or groups, training events and schools/colleges.

 For more information about the service: